cherryApp/lecture-angular-ngrx/dev/feature-signal-form.md

 - Use the user.store to get and update users, add missing fields for selected user
 - Keep the coding standards
 - Follow the application architecture
+- Update the existing content in the component and use the signal form instead of the reactive form